 Women have been underrepresented for too many years.

-While the factors that keep the numbers of women leaders disproportionate are varied and complicated, it’s time to make room at the table.
-In Omaha, men hold more than 80 percent of board positions.
+While the factors that keep gender inequities in leadership are varied and complicated, it’s time to make room at the table.
 Representation matters.

 We fund research on leadership to identify opportunities in our community.

-We raise awareness about the importance of women‘s voices in business and elected office.
+We raise awareness about the importance of gender equity in business and elected office.

 Circles: A Leadership Initiative

 Women do not have the same networking opportunities as men.
 The Women’s Fund is working to change that.
-Through Circles, a diverse network of women leaders who support the mission of the Women’s Fund, we are cultivating authentic relationships and leveraging a community of women that support and empower each other.
+Through Circles, a diverse network of leaders who support the mission of the Women’s Fund, we are cultivating authentic relationships and leveraging a community that supports and empowers each other.

-This includes leadership opportunities, relationship building that goes beyond the three-year term and deeper engagement in issues facing women and girls in our community.
+This includes leadership opportunities, relationship building that goes beyond the three-year term and deeper engagement in issues impacting all women, girls and anyone facing gender-based oppression.

 Interested in getting more involved?
 Learn more!

 Representation matters.
 In Omaha, men make up more than 80 percent of board positions, according to our 2016 Women in Leadership Report.